Moltke Moe

-Moltke Moe (19 June 1859 - 15 December 1913) was a Norwegian folklorist.
+Moltke Moe (19 June 1859 – 15 December 1913) was a Norwegian folklorist.

-Biography
+Personal life

-Ingebret Moltke Moe was born in Krødsherad, Buskerud County, Norway.
+Ingebret Moltke Moe was born on 19 June 1859 in Krødsherad, Buskerud County, Norway.
 He was the son of Church of Norway Bishop Jørgen Moe.

+Career

-After school graduation in 1876 he began to study theology, but eventually he was caught more by folklore and religious history.
+After school graduation in 1876 he began to study theology, but eventually he was attracted more by folklore and religious history.
 From the time he was 18 years old, he collected folklore, particularly in Telemark.